pidub-step/psynotes/memory-bank/activeContext.md

-# Active Context: Medical Note Transcription App
+Active Context: Medical Note Transcription App

 ## Current Development Focus

-We are now in the **implementation phase** of the Medical Note Transcription App.
+We are now in the **implementation and optimization phase** of the Medical Note Transcription App.
 We have moved beyond initial planning and have made significant progress in implementing the core functionality of the application.
+Recently, we've focused on fixing critical bugs and improving the application's stability.

 ### Current Priorities